KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-HH-LocalTransport.js`: Replace it with `MagicMirror²`.
+3. Deprecated: Found `new Buffer(` in file `findStation.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
+4. Deprecated: Found `new Buffer(` in file `node_helper.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-HH-LocalTransport by skuethe](https://github.com/skuethe/MMM-HH-LocalTransport)